Andy-Python-Programmer/Andy-Python-Programmer.github.io/content/blog/mutex_vs_rwlock.md

 Next, `RwLock` is more complex then a `Mutex` hence, the performence is poor then a mutex.
 When there are more read operations and fewer write operations, read-write locks are efficient and can be used to improve thread read concurrency.

-After summing up all of the facts, use `Mutex` when there are more write operations and a `RwLock` when there are more read operations.
+After summing up all of the facts, use `Mutex` when there are more or equal amount of write operations and a `RwLock` when there are more read operations.

 ## Resources